cloudfoundry/summit-training-classes/basics/site/content/labs/routes.md

 ### Push v1.1

-* Now, deploy version 1.1 of the app from `08-domains-routes/v1.1`.
+* Now, push version 1.1 of the app from `08-domains-routes/v1.1` and assign it a random route.
 Do not map your main route yet.
 You want the app to be validated before directing traffic to it.
-* Validate you can access the app by accessing the automatically assigned route.
+* Validate you can access the app by accessing the random route.
 * Now use the CF cli to map traffic to v1.1.

 #### Checking Your Work